On This page:

 trying to pinpoint where the problem is.

-Diagnostics: If the cause of the neural signs isn't obvious trauma such as being hit by a car (or in the new age language; vehicular trauma), or an obvious tooth or ear infection, then it's important to do blood work early in hopes of getting an accurate diagnostic picture early enough in the disease process to choose an appropriate treatment
+Diagnostics: If the cause of the neural signs isn't obvious trauma such as being hit by a car (or in the new age language; vehicular trauma), or an obvious tooth or ear infection, then it's important to do radiographs and blood work early in hopes of getting an accurate diagnostic picture early enough in the disease process to choose an appropriate treatment

 Initial tests at our clinic would include: